 Is IVF with donor sperm right for me?

 - Couples with male fertility problems.

-While for some choosing IVF with donor sperm is the only option, for others it’s not always an easy decision to make.
+While for some choosing IVF with donor sperm is the only option, for others, it’s not always an easy decision to make.
 That’s why we’ll be with you every step of the way, using counselling and support networks to help you decide what’s right for you.

 What does IVF with donor sperm involve?

-- Are aged between 18 and 40 years
+- Are aged between 18 to 45 years

 - Have no personal or family history of genetically inherited conditions

 Donors are asked to provide a personal description which can be helpful when selecting your donor.
 You’ll be able to read their pen portrait, a goodwill message, and other non-identifying information they’ve provided.

 Once you’ve told us what you’re looking for, we’ll match you with someone who fits your profile as closely as possible.